Diabetes Prevention Program Outcomes Study commemorates 20 years of landmark research

 This initiative stems from a joint statement to collaborate on diabetes research that was signed in June 2012.
 Areas supported by the funding opportunities were informed by a scientific workshop held in New Delhi in February 2013 under the auspices of the Indo-U.S. collaboration.
 The unique opportunity available through the bilateral partnerships initiative aims to foster diabetes research that has the potential for future expansion and translation into public health activities in both the United States and India.

-Read funding opportunity announcements at:
+Read the NIH funding opportunity announcement at: